 16.x.4 RRM measurement relaxations

 RRM measurement relaxation is enabled and disabled by the network.
 In RRC_IDLE and RRC_INACTIVE a RedCap UE is allowed to relax neighbour cells RRM measurements when the RSRP/RSRQ stationary criterion is met or when both stationary criterion and not-at-cell-edge criterion are met.
-Network may configure RSRP/RSRQ based stationary criterion for a UE in RRC_CONNECTED and the UE shall report its RRM measurement relaxation status indicating whether RRM measurements are relaxed or not using UE Assistance Information when the stationarity criterion is met or no longer met.
+Network may configure RSRP/RSRQ based stationary criterion for a UE in RRC_CONNECTED and the UE shall report its fulfillment status for the stationary criterion indicating whether the UE meets the stationary criterion or not using UE Assistance Information when the stationarity criterion is met for the first time since being configured, and thereafter, when the UE’s fulfillment status for the stationary criterion toggles.